josdejong/immutable-json-patch/README.md

 The function returns an updated JSON document where the JSON patch operations are applied.
 The original JSON document is not changed.

 #### revertJSONPatch(document, operations, options) => reverseOperations

+Generate the JSON patch operations that will revert the provided list with JSON Patch operations when applied to the provided JSON document.

 ```ts
 declare function revertJSONPatch (document: JSONValue, operations: JSONPatchDocument, options?: RevertJSONPatchOptions) : JSONPatchDocument